dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Increase concurrency until the thread lags
-Look up the rx.latest path directly from the block.value Make decode leave the blocks hashed only, without inflating to json
+Look up the rx.latest path directly from the block.value Make decode leave the blocks hashed only, without inflating to json Emit the results of diff gets so we can do these in parallel

 ## Problems
 Server side takes too long